Boeing Brings 100 Years Of History To Its Fight To Restore Its Reputation

 Analysts expect Boeing to weather this storm.
 The company has certainly survived other rough patches in its century-long history.

-It was founded in 1916, just 13 years after the Wright Brothers first flew at Kitty Hawk.
-Bill Boeing started out making wood-and-canvas seaplanes out of a boat house.
+It was founded in 1916, just 13 years after the Wright brothers first flew at Kitty Hawk.
+Bill Boeing started out making wood-and-canvas seaplanes out of a boathouse.
 He got a big boost from military orders during World War I, explains Russ Banham, a financial journalist and the author of Higher, a history of the company.

 "Then the war ended.
 The government orders came to a standstill and the company actually was forced to make furniture ... and wooden boats," Banham says.